The symptoms of wisdom teeth causing problems are mostly quite

 FIRST, when we are talking about WISDOM TEETH REMOVAL, in the lower jaw, we need to consider several factors, making up the DEGREE OF DIFFICULTY;

-Once you have decided to get that tooth pulled, you need to be aware of some possible complications afterwards.These include WISDOM TEETH REMOVAL SWELLING and WISDOM TEETH DRY SOCKET.I will be writing more pages on these topics very soon.
+Once you have decided to get that tooth pulled, you need to be aware of some possible complications afterwards.These include WISDOM TEETH REMOVAL SWELLING and Wisdom Teeth Dry Socket.
+You can read more about dry socket at Wisdom Teeth Dry Socket.

 Swelling of the gum and also of the jaw after the removal of a wisdom tooth is fairly normal, depending on the degree of difficulty.
 (See above).
 Sometimes it's just a swelling of the gum where the tooth was removed.
 This will settle down in a week with some hot salt water mouthwashes.